AdobeDocs/campaign.es-ES/help/v8/reporting/customize-cubes.md

 ![](assets/cube_share_option.png)

-Especifique la categoría a la que pertenece el informe, así como su importancia. <!--For more on this, refer in [this page](../../reporting/using/configuring-access-to-the-report.md#report-display-context) to the **Display sequence** and **Defining the filtering options** sections.-->
+Especifique la categoría a la que pertenece el informe, así como su relevancia. <!--For more on this, refer in [this page](../../reporting/using/configuring-access-to-the-report.md#report-display-context) to the **Display sequence** and **Defining the filtering options** sections.-->

 Para confirmar estos cambios, debe guardar el informe.